lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/introduction.md

 ## The solution

-GraphQL Mirage solves each of the problems above by:
+GraphQL Kimera solves each of the problems above by:

 - Walking the [schema SDL](/graphql-kimera/docs/glossary#schema-definition-language) directly and constructing the resolver tree as it does so.
 This means there's no need for manually replicating the schema structure.
 - By default it can generate data for any kind of field, which allows us to only focus on the fields we care about.